urob/zmk-unicode/README.md

 <details><summary>2.
 Linux IBus (<code>UC_MODE_LINUX</code>)</summary>

-For Linux distros with IBus, Unicode input is enabled by default, supports all possible code points, and works almost anywhere.
+For desktop environments with IBus, Unicode input is enabled by default, supports all possible code points, and works almost anywhere.
 Without IBus, it works under GTK apps, but rarely anywhere else.
+(Though, according to [this stack exchange answer](https://unix.stackexchange.com/a/16135), it is possible to install `IBus` under other DEs.)

-If the system is not working, it is worth trying out `UC_MODE_LINUX_ALT`.
+If the system is not working in certain applications, it is worth trying out `UC_MODE_LINUX_ALT`.

 The `UC_MODE_LINUX` input system has one configurable property `linux-key`, which defaults to `LC(LS(U))`.
 The system will: